The Mathematics of Comparing Objects: Exemplified realizations of the fundamental scheme

 \section{Exemplified realizations of the fundamental scheme}

 Coding ($f$), performing calculations $(+,\cdot)$ and interpreting them ($\rho$) are actually common to all numerical analyses of non-numerical coordinated objects.
 In this chapter the emphasis should be placed on the research phase in which the coordination of the objects has not yet been completed.
 Calculations are based on $\oplus$ and $\odot$.
 Three different scenarios of {\em a priori} information are conceivable.
-The following sections provide an example for each of these levels. \begin{itemize} \item Characteristics are not yet available.
-Some simplified assumptions about the objects and their differences exist, maybe from metadata about them.
-This leads to an algorithm which extracts the relevant list of characteristics from comparisons of objects, see Sec.~\ref{sec:algo}. \item A list of the characteristics of the objects is not yet available, but objects can be studied by an expert.
-The approach aims at a meaningful clustering of objects such that the relevant characteristics can be identified {\em a posteriori} from the cluster assignments, see Sec.~\ref{sec:ca}. \item In a kind of feature extraction, those are to be selected from a given list of possible features that are most important for a specific result, see Sec.~\ref{sec:fs}. \end{itemize}
+The following sections provide an example for each of these levels. \begin{itemize} \item {\bf Characteristics are not yet available.} Simplified assumptions about the objects and their differences exist, maybe from metadata about them.
+This leads to an algorithm which extracts the relevant list of characteristics from comparisons of objects, see Sec.~\ref{sec:algo}. \item {\bf A list of the characteristics of the objects is not yet available, but objects can be studied by an expert.} The approach aims at a meaningful clustering of objects such that the relevant characteristics can be identified {\em a posteriori} from the cluster assignments, see Sec.~\ref{sec:ca}. \item {\bf For the objects a list of assigned characteristics is available.} In a kind of feature extraction, those are to be selected from a given list of possible features that are most important for a specific result, see Sec.~\ref{sec:fs}.
+This can also be done with an algebraic approach (algebraic feature extraction) which is related to Formal Concept Analysis, see Sec.~\ref{sec:afs}.